vasalmon/aloha/README.md

 # Aloha Apparel Co.
 RED Academy Portfolio Project 01

+## Introduction
-## Mobile-First, Intuitive Layout
+### Mobile-First, Intuitive Layout
 This apparel sales website uses a responsive, mobile-first approach through scalable units, percentages, and CSS media queries to modify mobile styles along break-points and optimize use for tablets (600px) and desktops (1240px).

+###Intentional Design, Efficient Process
+This was made possible through our use of Flexbox although neither Flexbox nor mobile-first were taught until significant progress on the project was made.
+This forced a redesign and significant refactoring of the mark-up and style used on this website.
+I learned how costly refactoring can be and how essential it is to draw out designs on paper and have them with me while I implement a design.
+The cost savings of these strategies were invaluable when I was using them.

+### JQuery: Sleek and Quick
+Aloha Apparel also uses several short scripts written in Javascript, often using the JQuery library.
+Smooth Scrolling animates link clicks.
+Flickity animates the slider/carousel.
+Form validation and behavior modification are built into the subscribe button.

 ## Navigation
 Compact, easy to use navigation menus clearly expose the layout while incorporating smooth scrolling.
 If we view the page first as a Tablet, we see a clean looking header.